 “For years we have been following the fantastic success of Armand de Brignac and admiring their ability to challenge some of the rules of the Champagne category,” Philippe Schaus, President & CEO of Moët Hennessy, said in a release posted on the champagne’s website.
 “Often referred to as ‘Ace of Spades,’ Armand de Brignac breaks barriers and reflects contemporary luxury, while preserving the traditions of the Champagne terroirs,” he continued.
 “Today, we are incredibly proud to be partnering with them and believe that the combination of our Champagne experience and international network coupled with Shawn JAY-Z Carter’s vision, the strength of the Armand de Brignac brand and quality of its range of prestige cuvées will allow us to take the business to new heights across the world.”

-The New York Times reports “the deal gives Jay-Z the organizational support and distribution power of a global drinks “machine,” as Schaus called it, while LVMH gets the cool clout and lifestyle marketing savvy of a pace-setting Black cultural leader at a time when the luxury sector’s racism is under particular scrutiny.”
+The New York Times reports “the deal gives Jay-Z the organisational support and distribution power of a global drinks “machine,” as Schaus called it, while LVMH gets the cool clout and lifestyle marketing savvy of a pace-setting Black cultural leader at a time when the luxury sector’s racism is under particular scrutiny.”

 This isn’t LVMH’s first foray into Roc Nation’s roster.
 Rihanna (who is also signed to Jay-Z’s Roc Nation label) became the first Black woman at the helm of a LVMH Maison and the first woman, Black or otherwise, to launch an original brand at the conglomerate in 2019, though her Fenty clothing brand is now paused.